v42public/Elastic/INSTALL.md

 Of these last 5 adjustments only the security and processor settings are required, the rest are my personal preferences.

 ## Installing Debian Linux

+While installing Debian I used the defaults except when I:
+- ... selected the correct location and locale settings,
+- ... used a fully qualified hostname that matches the SSL Wildcard Certificate I already own,
+- ... obviously used my own passwords and username for the user accounts,
+- ... did NOT install `Debian desktop environment` and `GNOME`,
+- ... and DID install `SSH server` and `standard system utilities`

 *To be continued ...*